top of page

 "A Person" Choosing Continence

 Paragraph 6 has four key points.
 The first is addressing when the option of living together in mutual continence is "not feasible."
 As far as I can tell there is only one way to understand this with the mind of the Church.
 Notice the use of "a person" in paragraph 6 as opposed to "the couple" in paragraph 5.
 It seems in 6 we are talking about a person who resolves to live continently at the hands of her housemate who may choose not to be continent.
 This situation is very likely when one of the couple is not Catholic.
-Perhaps the father of her children does not accept that this second union is invalid and that there is thus a need for abstain from conjugal relations.
+Perhaps the father of her children does not accept that this second union is invalid and that there is thus a need to abstain from conjugal relations.
 However, the previous marriage of one of the persons is valid and cannot be annulled.
 Or perhaps he is just not willing to make the effort to live chastely.

 This brings us to the second point.
 Because there is not a mutual decision to live as brother and sister, the Christian would be required to move out in most circumstances, I should think.
 We are taught to avoid the near occasion of sin.
 But the key point here is that this person is not obstinately persisting in sin since she has resolved to be continent.
 Her choice not to separate is rather due to attenuating circumstances which reduce her "culpability."